iecse/OrderOfChaos_TechTatva2025/38.SunShadow/SunShadow.md

 -----

 ## Input Format

+The first lines contains number of Test cases.

 For each test case:

 1. The first line contains an integer **`n`** ($1 \le n \le 10^5$) — the number of spells.